KDE/digikam-doc/asset_management/data_protection.rst

 Physical deterioration of the media happens more rapidly with paper and CD-Rs than the average of film.
 Yet while film lasts longer (sometimes decades longer) than other forms of media, the right kind of backup of digital media never loses anything.
 Film decays - digital 1's and 0's do not, and film starts to decay the moment it's created and developed.
 It will never have the same color, contrast, etc. that it did have a moment before.
 Digital doesn't do that.
 However, digital is susceptible to corruption!
 And yes, physical media such as floppies and magnetic hard drives are also susceptible to the decay of the medium, just like CDs are.
 They just last longer.

-To combat the problem of CDs/DVDs, they need to be properly cared for and not trusted for more than a few years.
+To combat the problem of DVDs/Blue-ray, they need to be properly cared for and not trusted for more than a few years.
 Thankfully you can purchase archive-quality CDs and DVDs which last longer, though they are much more difficult to obtain and are much more expensive.
-There are offers out there for gold-plated DVDs, $2 a piece claiming 100 years storage life (if you care to believe it).
+There are offers out there for gold-plated DVDs, few euros a piece claiming 100 years storage life (if you care to believe it).

-CD/DVD disks may become unreadable, but you can reduce the risk using good disks and a good recorder, and storing them in a correct way.
+DVD/Blue-ray disks may become unreadable, but you can reduce the risk using good disks and a good recorder, and storing them in a correct way.
 The best DVD recorders are not much more expensive than the cheapest, but they write in a much more reliable way.
 It's a matter of choosing the right one.

-Essentially, CDs and DVDs are very prone to errors, even in a freshly written state.
+Essentially,  DVDs/Blue-ray are very prone to errors, even in a freshly written state.
 That's why they are heavily protected with a checksum mechanism (75% of data are effective data, the rest is formatting and checksum overhead).
 But even with that massive amount of protection they will suffer deterioration from chemical aging, ultra-violet exposure, scratches, dust, etc.

-For damaged CDs and DVDs, there is an inexpensive program called IsoBuster from which will do seeming miracles on CDs and DVDs.
-It runs on Windows and Linux®; but not (yet) on Macs.
-Similarly, there are applications designed to get data from damaged floppies, hard drives, flash media such as camera memory and USB drives, and so forth.
+For damaged DVDs/Blue-ray, Wikipedia `list all common applications <https://en.wikipedia.org/wiki/Data_recovery#List_of_data_recovery_software>`_ designed to get data from damaged floppies, hard drives, flash media such as camera memory and USB drives, and so forth.

-Optical media: Blu-ray disks seem to win the format war against 'HD DVD'.
+Optical media Blu-ray disks seem to win the format war against 'HD DVD'.
 A dual-layer Blu-ray disc can store 50 GB, almost six times the capacity of a dual layer DVD at 8.5 GB.
 Everything that has been said about CDs/DVDs applies to Blu-ray disks as well.

 Best practice: burn them slowly with a good recorder on archive quality media in an open, non-proprietary format, read the data back to verify, label them with some descriptive text + date & author, lock them away where it is clean, dark, animal safe and dry.
 And do not forget to copy them over to the next generation of media before you throw away your last piece of hardware or software able to read them.